JGrubb/Sass-Base-Lib/README.md

 Super Basic Sass Library
 ========================

-Starter kit for building fluid grids with Sass.
+Starter kit for building -fluid- grids with Sass.
 Inspired by 960.gs and a plane ride to Oregon.

 Basic usage
 -----------